SATURDAY, Feb. 9

 Learn about the National Organic Program standards for beef and dairy operations.

-Emerging Trends: Small Ruminants & Organic Milk
+Emerging Trends: Small Ruminants and Organic Milk

 LeMario Brown and Niki Whitley, Fort Valley State University; Gerry Cohn and Holly Parr, Organic Valley Coop; Chris and Lavon Yoder, Yoder Family Farm